Dear Mercer Island Soccer Club Parents and Players,

-MIYSC is fortunate to have such a strong partner for Mercer Island players aspiring to play soccer at the Premier level in Washington State - Eastside FC.
+MISC is fortunate to have such a strong partner for Mercer Island players aspiring to play soccer at the Premier level in Washington State - Eastside FC.
 A member of the Regional Club League (RCL), Eastside FC has been fielding some of the best Premier teams in the state for 42 years while developing players for collegiate, national team and professional careers.
-Several recent examples: MIYSC and EFC alum Jordan Morris (2012 Washington State Gatorade Player of the year) now playing for the Seattle Sounders U18 Academy team before heading to Stanford this fall on a soccer scholarship.
+Several recent examples: MIYSC and EFC alum Jordan Morris (2012 Washington State Gatorade Player of the year) now playing for the Seattle Sounders Academy team and Stanford University on a soccer scholarship.
 MIYSC alum and current EFC GU18 goalkeeper Corey Goelz, named to the Washington State Class 3A High School All-State team.
 Finally, MIYSC alum and current EFC GU18 player Marissa Hammerstrom also named to the Washington State Class 3A High School All-State team

 The Club's programmatic offerings change year to year based on the interest shown in different programs.
 Program descriptions are provided in the "Programs" section of the club website at http://www.miysc.org.
 Some of our programs and emphasis this year include:

 - Our continued focus on coach training and support, especially for coaches at ages U8- U11

 - Spring Training and Get Ready for Select Tryouts clinics this spring

 - IAS run Summer Boot Camp for players is offered for 2 weeks in August

 - Sunday Skills is starting a month earlier this summer, on 7/11

 - A closer alignment with the MI High School coaches and teams to see some great soccer and to help young players understand what it takes to play at the high school level.